The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 In there are the AirflowVars and AirflowConns classes, these classes make it easier to use the same key name for a variable or connection in many different DAGs.
-The python variable name is used inside the telescope and the value is used inside the `config.yaml` or `config-terraform.yaml` file.
+The python variable name is used inside the workflow and the value is used inside the `config.yaml` or `config-terraform.yaml` file.

 For example, to add the airflow variable 'new_variable' and connection 'new_connection', the relevant classes are